 Now on display at the Oslo Viking ship museum, the Gokstad ship is the largest preserved Viking ship in Norway.
 Given the time that has passed, it's unlikely that any more ships in such good condition will be found in the future.

-Finding the ship
+Finding the Ship

 Despite the common belief that the name was just folklore, not everyone thought so.
 In particular, the sons of the owner of the Oslofjord farm.
-In early 1880, they started to investigate and while digging in the frozen ground, found the unmistakable bow of a boat.

 Soon after, Nicolay Nicolaysen of the Society for the Preservation of Ancient Norwegian Monuments visited the site.
 Having established the boat was a historic artefact, he was able to stop the local dig to bring in the experts.

-The 1880 excavation of the Gokstad ship
+Excavation of the Gokstad Ship

 As the mound had lost some of its height due to years of ploughing, the team decided to excavate from the sides rather than from the top down.
 It took just two days of work to reach the ship.